sigsum/sigsum/log.md

-Logs produce tree head signatures by encoding the tree head as a [checkpoint](https://github.com/transparency-dev/formats/blob/main/log/README.md#checkpoint-format), and signing that directly with their Ed25519 key, and the sigsum namespace string goes inside the checkpoint, as a prefix of the origin line.
+Logs produce tree head signatures by encoding the tree head as a [checkpoint](https://github.com/transparency-dev/formats/blob/main/log/README.md#checkpoint-format), and signing that directly with their Ed25519 key.
 (Note that the checkpoint format is only used as a signed data serialization format, and is not expressed on the wire.)

 The signed data is composed of three lines, each terminated by a newline (0x0a) character: